OpenTails/CRUMPET-Android/README.md

 # CRUMPET - The Brains For Your Tail Company Gear
 This document contains information about how Crumpet talks to Tail Company gear, and explains some of the decisions we have taken.
+This document may be interesting if you want to create your own gear-controlling app.
+Just bear in mind why we have taken these decisions, so as not to damage your gear.

 This document is in flux with the launch of MiTail, and is updated regularly.